12 Uncertainty

 \[\mathbb{E}[L(\hat{f}_i(X),Y)] - \mathbb{E}[L(\hat{f}_{ref}(X),Y)] \leq \delta\].

-If we assume that our collection of models in the Rashomon set comes from an unbiased estimation process of the optimal model, we can estimate the expected model error by the variance of the predictions in the Rashomon set, i.e.
+If you assume that your collection of models in the Rashomon set comes from an unbiased estimation process of the optimal model, you can estimate the expected model error by the variance of the predictions in the Rashomon set, i.e.

 \[\widehat{\mathbb{V}}_{f^*}[f^*(x)]=\frac{1}{k-1}\sum_{\hat{f}_i\in S}L(\overline{\hat{f}}(x),\hat{f}_i(x)).\]

-Assuming a certain distribution of errors (e.g., t-distribution) and IID errors in our Rashomon set, we can use the variance to define confidence intervals.
-For example, the \(\alpha\) confidence interval for our predictions would be:
+Assuming a certain distribution of errors (e.g., t-distribution) and IID errors in the Rashomon set, you can use the variance to define confidence intervals.
+For example, the \(\alpha\) confidence interval for the predictions would be:

 \[ CI_{\hat{Y}}=[\hat{f}_{ref}(x)\pm t_{1-\alpha/2}\sqrt{\widehat{\mathbb{V}}_{f^*}[f^*(x)]}] \]

 As with all strategies presented here, Rashomon sets can be used to quantify not only the uncertainty in predictions but also the uncertainty in estimated performance and properties.
-For example, Rashomon sets have been used to quantify the uncertainty in estimating feature importance (Fisher, Rudin, and Dominici 2019) and feature effects (Molnar et al. 2023).
+For example, Rashomon sets have been used to quantify the uncertainty in estimating feature importance [22] and feature effects [23].
 Similarly, even if the predictions are already probabilities, as is common in classification models, Rashomon sets can be used to quantify higher-order uncertainties.
 For example, you can obtain imprecise probabilities in the form of intervals by taking the highest and lowest predicted probabilities in the Rashomon set as interval bounds.

-Interestingly, in a very Rashomon-set fashion, ensemble methods like random forests implicitly provide an uncertainty quantification of the model error (Mentch and Hooker 2016).
+Interestingly, in a very Rashomon-set fashion, ensemble methods like random forests implicitly provide an uncertainty quantification of the model error [24].
 Each decision tree in the forest can be seen as one prediction model.
-Similarly, dropout in neural networks can be described as an ensemble method with implicit uncertainty quantification (Gal and Ghahramani 2016).
+Similarly, dropout in neural networks can be described as an ensemble method with implicit uncertainty quantification [25].

 The first error we mentioned in the context of data uncertainty is the sample error.
 In an ideal world, it would be easy to quantify: 1.
 Take many independent, unbiased samples of different sizes from the same distribution.
 2. Quantify the variance in the resulting estimates (i.e., predictions, performance, or properties).
 This is nice in theory or in simulation studies.
 But in real life, data is usually both valuable and scarce.
 You want to use all available data to make your estimates as accurate as possible, not just waste 90% on uncertainty quantification.